iamTheMike/PJ02-V2_MERN_server/README.md

 ## Description
-This API is an edited version of PJ01-MERN-Server, modified to use local databases such as MySQL, MongoDB, Redis, and to add Docker support.
+This API is an edited version of PJ01-MERN-Server, modified to use local databases such as MySQL, MongoDB,  and  Docker support.
 It is a RESTful API built with Node.js, Express, and other essential libraries.
 The API provides a blogging platform with user authentication features and integrates Swagger for auto-generated documentation.